C22-PS165-Heal-Go/HnG-MachineLearning/Deep Reinforcement Learning (DRR)/README.md

 This is a [TensorFlow](https://www.tensorflow.org/) implementation to DRR (Deep Reinforcement Learning), that I wrote from scratch.
-It took me solid 10 days with full 10-hours each day to reimplement the code from PyTorch to Tensorflow Frameworks.
+It took me solid 10 days to reimplement the code from PyTorch to Tensorflow Frameworks.

 This project is built by referring to these papers [[1]](https://arxiv.org/pdf/1810.12027.pdf) and [[2]](https://aclanthology.org/P19-1064.pdf)